YogeshKumar-M/EC1302_19EC302---Electronic-Devices-Laboratory/SIMULATION OF PHASE CONTROL CHARACTERISTICS OF SILICON CONTROLLED RECTIFIER.md

 4.Complete the connections.

+5.Add the thyristr.lib file using spice directive.

-5.Right click on the components and modify the values of the components.
+6.Right click on the voltage1 soruce and modify the values as SINE(0 10 50) and votage2 source modify the value as PULSE(0 5 3m 1n 1n 2m 20m).

 6.Save the file by giving file name.

-7.Click on the run option  click advanced open  select AC analysis  enter the amplitude, time delay, stop time value.
+7.Click on the run option --> click advanced open --> select TRAN analysis --> enter the  stop time value.

-8.Click on the run option  simulation window opens  place the probe  output graph is obtained.
+8.Click on the run option --> simulation window opens --> place the probe --> output graph is obtained.

 ## CIRCUIT DIAGRAM: